 CPAP (Continuous Positive Airway Pressure)

 The treatment given on the NHS for sleep apnoea is CPAP.
 Sufferers are issued with a CPAP machine and mask.
-The mask is worn at night, and it increases the air pressure in the sufferer’s throat; ensuring that the airway stays open and normal breathing continues.
+The mask is worn at night, and it increases the air pressure in the sufferer’s throat; this ensures that the airway stays open and normal breathing continues.
 60% of people discontinue using their prescribed CPAP machine, as they find it uncomfortable and inconvenient to use.
 However, for people with mild/moderate sleep apnoea, a Mandibular Advancement Device (MAD) can prove just as effective.

 Mandibular Advancement Devices (MADs)